 “At Firehead, we think a lot of these problems can be solved up front with a clear content strategy, which is invaluable when it comes to briefing in content marketing needs to a copywriter or agency, but also helps avoid a content mess later on.
 A good content strategy should both support your business and help answer the information needs of your customers.
 Briefing problems may still occur but this way you can head off many issues at the pass.

-“If you’re not familiar with content strategy, we recommend reading through some of our blog posts on the topic, checking out our Introduction to content strategy training course or looking at having a Bitesize Content Strategy Review carried out.
+“If you’re not familiar with content strategy, we recommend reading through some of our blog posts on the topic and checking out our training section which offers an Enterprise Content Strategy course.

 What do you think?
 We’d love to hear your thoughts.